defaiza/audit/security-auditor/defai_swap/RANDOMNESS_FIX.md

 ## Current Implementation Status

-✅ Improved randomness using multiple entropy sources
+✅ Improved randomness using multiple entropy sources (fallback)
-✅ Integration with recent blockhashes sysvar
-✅ Updated all swap and reroll functions
+✅ Switchboard VRF Lite integration (permissioned)
+✅ Result consumption writes exact 32-byte buffer to `vrf_state.result_buffer`
+✅ Updated swap/reroll to use VRF result when `config.vrf_enabled`
 ✅ Program compiles and is ready for testing

-The implementation significantly improves upon the original predictable randomness while maintaining simplicity and avoiding external dependencies.
+The implementation provides cryptographic randomness via Switchboard VRF Lite, with a secure fallback when VRF is disabled.